Poughkeepsie, Tramps and Thieves: Production

 The episode was written by Diane Ruggiero (pictured).
 During a roundtable session during scripting of the episode, Ruggiero and Thomas won in a debate over the extent of Veronica's jealousy.

 The episode was written by executive producer Diane Ruggiero and directed by John T. Kretchmer, marking Ruggiero's sixteenth and penultimate writing credit and Kretchmer's twelfth directing credit.
 One scene in the episode depicts Veronica and Max sitting in the backseat of a vehicle with Chelsea's pimp (a woman) and several bodyguards.
 Kretchmer decided to place one of the physically domineering bodyguards between Max and Veronica for comedic effect.
-In addition, Thomas noted that the actress of the pimp, Jackie Debatin, appeared in a similar role in an episode of The Office several weeks after the episode aired.
-The scene in which Keith, in a Sheriff's uniform, spots Don Lamb in his car was difficult to edit because although there was initially no radio music playing, Michael Muhney, the actor of Lamb, was moving his mouth as if singing lyrics.
+In addition, Thomas noted that the actress playing the pimp, Jackie Debatin, appeared in a similar role in an episode of The Office several weeks after the episode aired.
+The scene in which Keith, in a Sheriff's uniform, spots Don Lamb in his car was difficult to edit because although there was initially no radio music playing, Michael Muhney, playing Lamb, was moving his mouth as if singing lyrics.
 Thomas reported difficulty in finding a song that would match the movements.

-Adam Rose makes his second appearance in "Poughkeepsie, Tramps and Thieves", after being a suspect in "Hi, Infidelity".
+Adam Rose makes his third appearance in "Poughkeepsie, Tramps and Thieves", after being a suspect in "Hi, Infidelity", and selling Wallace his "study guide" in "President Evil".
 From the very beginning of his appearances, Rose's character, Max, was planned to begin a romantic relationship with Mac.
-When Rose received the call that he would be appearing in more episodes for a romantic storyline with Mac, Rose, who was roommates with the actor of Bronson, another Mac love interest, stated, "But I thought that's what my roommate was doing."
+When Rose received the call that he would be appearing in more episodes for a romantic storyline with Mac, Rose, who was roommates with the actor playing Bronson, another Mac love interest, stated, "But I thought that's what my roommate was doing."
 Thomas called the scene in which Chelsea paints Max's toenails one of his favorite scenes involving no series regulars, noting that it was nearly a three-minute scene.

-Thomas enjoyed Brianne Davis's, the actress of Chelsea, performance so much that he called her and complimented her after filming ended, while Peter Roth expressed interest in giving her a job on another show.
+Thomas enjoyed Brianne Davis's performance as Chelsea so much that he called her and complimented her after filming ended, while Peter Roth expressed interest in giving her a job on another show.
 The episode was scored by Mark Lanegan, with whom Thomas had gone to elementary school.
 Thomas was favorable towards the scene in which Veronica and Logan discuss his past, stating that the scene could have dragged due to its length but that it did not.
 When scripting the scene, there was a discussion in the writers' room regarding what the extent of Veronica's jealousy could be, with Thomas and Ruggiero, who Thomas described as "naturally jealous people", winning out and making Veronica more envious rather than less.
 For the scene in which Veronica asks Keith about the report on Dean O'Dell's suicide by humorously requiring him to sing what he has found, Colantoni gave nine different musical impressions of his dialogue, "I finally got the police report on the Dean's suicide!"